RednibCoding/Raylib3-VS-Code-Setup/README.md

 # Note
 The configuration assumes that you have installed Raylib3 in the default path: *C:/raylib*.

+Make sure you have the *C/C++ Extension* for Visual Studio Code installed *(https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)*.
+You can install it via the extension tab in Visual Studio Code.

 Configuration is for Windows.

 # Installation